theodorechle/cpp_gui/src/style/README.md

 </br>
 hovered

-Custom modifiers can be written
+Custom modifiers are not yet available

 ### Identifiers (single element)
 An identifier (id) can be used to apply to a specific element